 If the filter is sized too large (according to the pipe size), then the centrifugal action will not be robust enough to remove the water.
 However, sizing it too small will result in a very noticeable pressure drop.

-Finding the exact size of component for your application is critical for the overall efficiency of the system and will avoid these unnecessary pressure drops.
+Finding the exact size of a component for your application is critical for the overall efficiency of the system and will avoid these unnecessary pressure drops.